JB-26/website-portfolio/src/blog/2021-09-27-postman-tips.md

 Over the past year, I've been working a lot with [Postman](https://www.postman.com/) - an API platform for building and using APIs.

 Postman has really improved over the past few years.
-I've found it hard to keep up with the recent changes!
+I've found it hard to keep up with all of the changes made to Postman!
+It's only recently that Postman can [capture response](https://blog.postman.com/capture-responses-using-the-postman-proxy/) using it's own proxy.

 I thought that in this post I'd share several tips and tricks that I've picked up over the past year.
 So let's dive in.